DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 # Motivation

-Animal pose estimation models are typically evaluated using test images that follow the same distribution as the training data.
-In practice, however, image quality and appearance may change because of blur, noise, illumination changes, geometric transformations, or partial occlusion.
-Evaluating model performance under these perturbations provides additional information about robustness beyond standard test-set accuracy.
+Changes in image quality or visibility can affect the predictions of computer-vision models.
+Evaluating a model under blur, noise, illumination changes, and occlusion provides information about its behavior beyond performance on unmodified validation images (Geirhos et al., 2020).

-Deep neural networks are also influenced by stochastic processes such as parameter initialization and stochastic optimization.
-Consequently, independently trained models may produce different results even when the architecture, hyperparameters, and dataset remain unchanged (Henderson et al., 2018; Åkesson et al., 2024).
+Deep neural-network training is also affected by sources of randomness such as parameter initialization and stochastic optimization.
+As a result, independently trained models may achieve different performance even when they use the same architecture, hyperparameters, and dataset (Henderson et al., 2018; Åkesson et al., 2024).

-To distinguish variability introduced during training from performance changes caused by image perturbations, I trained five independent U-Net models using different random seeds and evaluated each model under identical perturbation conditions.
+To account for this variability, I evaluated the same perturbation conditions across five independently trained models while keeping the train-validation split fixed.

-Throughout this project, **robustness** refers to the ability of a trained model to maintain landmark localization accuracy under image perturbations relative to its corresponding baseline performance.
+Throughout this project, **robustness** refers to the ability of a trained model to maintain landmark-localization accuracy under an image perturbation relative to its own baseline performance.

 ---

 # Quantitative Evaluation

-The original Neuromatch notebook evaluates a single trained model using Euclidean landmark localization error.
-This project extends that evaluation by analyzing five independently trained models under both baseline and perturbed conditions.
+Each model is evaluated on the same fixed validation subset under the baseline condition and six deterministic perturbation conditions:

+- Mild Gaussian Blur: kernel size `5`, σ = `1.0`.
+- Strong Gaussian Blur: kernel size `9`, σ = `2.0`.
+- Gaussian Noise: σ = `0.10`.
+- Brightness: factor `1.30`.
+- Contrast: factor `1.40`.
+- Central Occlusion: a centered mask covering 40% of the image height and width.

+The landmark annotations remain unchanged because the perturbations modify only image appearance or visibility.

-For each experiment, the notebook computes:
+The notebook computes:

-- Mean landmark localization error.
+- Mean and median landmark-localization error.
-- Median landmark localization error.
-- Percentage of Correct Keypoints (PCK).
-- Landmark-level localization error.
-- Paired comparisons between baseline and perturbed conditions.
+- PCK@5, PCK@10, and PCK@20.
+- Landmark-level mean error and PCK@5.
+- Absolute and relative changes from each model's baseline.
-- Summary statistics across independent training runs.
+- Mean and standard deviation across the five runs.
-- Robustness visualizations illustrating the effect of each perturbation.
+- The proportion of runs in which each perturbation increased error.

-The computed metrics are automatically summarized in figures, CSV files, and the final report generated by the notebook.
+- Exploratory paired t-tests and one-sided Wilcoxon signed-rank tests.

+Because only five paired runs are available, the statistical tests are treated as exploratory.

 ---